Branch data Line data Source code

 33 : : tx [ARGS] Manipulate hex-encoded transactions, equivalent to running 'bitcoin-tx [ARGS]'.

-34 : : help [-a] Show this help message.
-Include -a or --all to show additional commands.
+34 : : help Show full help message.

 35 : : )";